- Taxed portion

 In the 2026-27 Federal Budget (announced 12 May 2026), the Australian Government proposed replacing the long-standing 50% capital gains tax (CGT) discount with CPI (inflation) indexation of the cost base, together with a 30% minimum tax rate on realised gains, from 1 July 2027.
 The change is prospective: gains that accrued on assets before 1 July 2027 keep the existing 50% discount.
 It applies to CGT assets — including shares — held by individuals, partnerships and trusts.

-This is a fluid situation — read this first.
-The measure above is a proposal, not law.
-The Treasurer has said the treatment of early-stage and startup businesses — specifically capital gains "where indexation is applied to a low or zero cost base", which is the typical employee-share-scheme case — is still under government consultation and may change.
-This page reflects our understanding as at 31 May 2026; if the government changes the rules, it will need updating.
+This is moving fast — read this first.
+The CGT reform bill passed the Lower House and is now before a Senate inquiry (submissions close 9 June 2026).
+The Greens have signalled willingness to support the bill, meaning it could pass in weeks.
+The Treasurer has said the treatment of early-stage and startup businesses — specifically capital gains "where indexation is applied to a low or zero cost base", which is the typical employee-share-scheme case — is still under government consultation.
+Reporting suggests a narrow tech-only CGT concession is being discussed that would retain some discount for qualifying startup employees, but nothing has been decided.
+This page reflects our understanding as at 8 June 2026; it will need updating as the situation evolves.
 Treat every figure as a directional estimate that may contain mistakes, form your own view, and consult your own registered tax agent, accountant or lawyer.

 Why employees with ESOPs are hit hardest